eldorado101/Peepso-Recommendation-Engine/README.md

 ### For Administrators
 1. Go to **Settings > Member Preferences** in the WordPress admin dashboard.
-2. Click **Export Member Preferences** to download a CSV file containing all user preferences.
+2. Click **Export Member Preferences** to download a CSV file containing all users

----

-## File Structure
-The plugin includes the following files and directories:

 ---